This is an abridged excerpt from Heroic Misadventures where I discuss my interaction with one of my economic role models, Leonard E. Read.

 Learning from Leonard

-But back to my teenage education: I felt this Foundation was on the right track, but I needed a little more information so that I could defend myself and these views.
+Back to my teenage education: I felt this Foundation was on the right track and I needed a little more information so that I could defend myself and these views.
 So I wrote to them explaining I was having a bit of trouble.
 They responded with helpful material and a regular copy of their monthly magazine The Freeman.

 Several times over the following years I wrote material and submitted it for publication in their Freeman magazine.
-They never published anything of mine, but one day I received a letter from their President, Leonard E. Read, explaining why.
+They never published anything of mine and one day I received a letter from their President, Leonard E. Read, explaining why.

 He politely explained that I might have been a little too pushy and, in his own quiet words, said: “You only have a licence to change yourself, not others.
 All you can do is to bring an idea to the threshold of someone’s consciousness, and then it is up to them to accept it or reject that idea after due consideration.
 If they then accept that idea, it will be with them for life”.

 On another occasion he explained, again in his own words: “As one acquires an awareness of how little one knows, humility replaces arrogance; this tends to improve a person’s nature and sense of humour.”
-Not earth-shattering stuff, but I got the message.
+I got the message.
 I have never forgotten his quiet reasoning and it has certainly modified my own approach.

 It has also helped my strike rate for having articles published all over the globe, even at Buckingham Palace.
 So what did Leonard do to make him a leader to me?
 He simply took the time to write me a letter.

 As it has been said, the great dividing line between success and failure can be expressed in five words: “I did not have time”.
-But in Read’s case he did take the time, and this is probably why I now reply to far more letters than I really need to.
+In Read’s case he did take the time, and this is probably why I now reply to far more letters than I really need to.

 Read’s colleagues enjoyed my story of “opening up old boxes” and they were encouraged that their material, after doing the rounds of all the executives at that great manufacturing enterprise, then being reduced to “packing”, could later be recycled on the other side of the world.
 It proved to them that their ‘ideas had consequences’.
 More consequences for me I suspect, than for them.